mirandaaochi/Customer-Segmentation-Insights-Dashboard/README.md

 ## Executive Summary

-Repeat customers generate significantly higher revenue and profit than one-time customers.
-Customer first order activity peaked early in the year and dropped before stabilizing.
-Order volume for 2025 is driven by repeat customer orders rather than one-time customers.
-Older customer segments and high-repeat occupations represent high-value groups and provide clear opportunities for retention-focused strategies.
+Repeat customers generate significantly higher revenue and profit than one-time customers, highlighting the value of retention-focused strategies.
+Analysis of 2025 purchasing behavior revealed that order volume was primarily driven by repeat customers, with older customer segments and select occupations representing high-value groups.
+Findings informed recommendations for targeted customer retention strategies.

 ## About the Data